-LOCKOUT/TAGOUT all power sources prior to starting, pressurizing, de-pressuring, or powering down the Chiller.
+LOCKOUT/TAGOUT all power sources prior to service, pressurizing, de-pressuring, or powering down the unit.
 Failure to follow this warning exactly can result in serious injury or death.
+Disconnect electrical power before servicing the equipment.
+More than one disconnect may be required to denergize the unit.
 Be sure to read and understand the installation, operation, and service instructions within this manual.

 Electric shock hazard.
-Improper handling of this equipment can cause personal injury or equipment damage.
+Improper handling of this equipment can cause equipment damage, personal injury, or death.
 This equipment must be properly grounded.
-Connections to and service of the MicroTech® control panel must be performed only by personnel that are knowledgeable in the operation of the equipment being controlled.
+Connections to and service of the MicroTech control panel must be performed only by personnel that are knowledgeable in the operation of the equipment being controlled.